Jason-Cooke/Reddit_Mobile/README.md

 - All of my work is in the `src` folder
 * /src
    - /components _In the root of this folder are the 3 main components that make up the UI_
-     + /common _Reusable components that are used throughout the main components_
+     - /common _Reusable components that are used throughout the main components_
-        + ItemsList - list view
+        + ItemsList.js - list view
-        + ListItem - list component
+        + ListItem.js - list component
-        + SelectedItem - screen view after clicking on list item
+        + SelectedItem.js - screen view after clicking on list item
    - /images
    - /reducers
-   - app.js - _main entry point into app_
+   + app.js - _main entry point into app_
-   - configureStore.js - _redux store configuration in the app_
+   + configureStore.js - _redux store configuration in the app_

 ## Todo
 - Verify app works on Android platform